DCAN-Labs/CustomClean/README.md

 ## CustomClean GUI

-> **NOTE** As of 2.0.0, the cleaning script does not work with JSON files created by the CustomClean GUI.
-To use the GUI and a cleaning script, use an older version of CustomClean (pre 2.0.0).
-We hope to remedy this soon!
+> **NOTE** The GUI is no longer being maintained.
+In additiona, as of 2.0.0, the cleaning script does not work with JSON files created by the CustomClean GUI.
+If you still wish to tru using the GUI and a cleaning script, use an older version of CustomClean (pre 2.0.0).